3 digital side hustles (including NFTs) for creatives to build a business

 You might be asking, “Wtf is an NFT?”
 Non-fungible tokens have recently seen a sudden influx in popularity, and they’re a novel way for artists to make money; it’s the next step in our tech-heavy marketplace.
 You may have heard about the Jack Dorsey’s first tweet selling for almost $3 million or the Nyan cat GIF selling for over half a million.

-Digital performance artists, like the Twitter-popular Bored Elon Musk (who is a frequent collaborator with the author) have sold hundreds of thousands worth of digital art.
+Digital performance artists, like the Twitter-popular Bored Elon Musk (who collaborates with the author) have sold hundreds of thousands worth of digital art.
 The artist tells Fast Company that “NFTs and the broader digitization of content has made it far easier for artists to monetize their brand, control authenticity, and actually benefit from after-market sales.
 The gatekeeper between artists and customers is no longer middlemen like galleries or agencies, but rather the time and patience required to learn this technology, and that is a far easier gate to pass through.”

 Using design, animation, and sound, BEM sells his art, alongside his collaborators, to the highest bidders.
 He’s an example of how artists (especially those with a following) can use NFTs to monetize their art for the digital age, but it can also help build your following as an artist.